 No clinical drug interaction studies have been performed with TOBI Podhaler.
 In clinical studies, patients receiving TOBI Podhaler continued to take dornase alfa, bronchodilators, inhaled corticosteroids, and macrolides.
 No clinical signs of drug interactions with these medicines were identified.

 Some diuretics can enhance aminoglycoside toxicity by altering antibiotic concentrations in serum and tissue.
-TOBI Podhaler should not be administered concomitantly with ethacrynic acid, furosemide, urea, or mannitol.
+TOBI Podhaler should not be administered concomitantly with ethacrynic acid, furosemide, urea, or intravenous mannitol.
+The interaction between inhaled mannitol and TOBI Podhaler has not been evaluated.

 This monograph has been modified to include the generic and brand name in many instances.